Filming in Paris: Permits, Studios & Production Logistics

 The Visual Categories That Bring Producers to the City

-Here is how the picture comes together.
-Paris's strength as a location city is the variety of distinct visual registers within a small radius.
-The types below cover most of what global shoots request — for the operational scout files (best times of day, light, foot traffic, permit difficulty), see our Paris location scouting guide.
+Paris's strength as a location city is the range of distinct visual registers within a small radius.
+The types below cover most of what global shoots request.
+For the working scout files — best times of day, light, foot traffic, permit difficulty — see our Paris location scouting guide.

 - Haussmann boulevards for period and modern luxury